readi2play/Ready2Ride/README.md

 Months ago I implemented a kinda mighty WeakAura called **DragonridingZoneDrakeButton**, the naming followed the Blizzard Naming Conventions which lets it look a bit bulky.

-I decided to give this project a rework becauseWeakAuras recommends not using the `SecureActionButtonTemplate` because it's obviously quite the oppsosite of what WeakAuras should do (e.g. change during battle, which is impossible with the `SecureActionButtonTemplate`).
+I decided to give this project a rework because WeakAuras recommends not using the `SecureActionButtonTemplate` because it's obviously quite the oppsosite of what WeakAuras should do (e.g. change during battle, which is impossible with the `SecureActionButtonTemplate`).

 ## What is this for?